 When a former editor at Pregnancy & Newborn needed to build a network of parenting/pregnancy/fitness writers for Healthline, her new San Francisco gig, I’m flattered to share that she thought of me right away.
 I started writing for the website in 2014, and I still enjoy contributing to that veritable treasure trove of useful content.
 These days, I’m on the wellness team, knocking out content designed to support, guide and inspire readers toward positive health.
 Where else would I learn so much about the surprisingly varied health benefits of celery (really – you’d be shocked), the pros and cons of home births, the most appropriate age to begin dating, or the best micellar shampoo?
 It’s been educational, to say the least.
 These days, I cover skin care, CBD, sleep content, and all sorts of topics in the greater health and wellness sphere.
 Check out all the content I’ve written for Healthline here.

 My assignments for Healthline range from lifestyle pieces to those with a decidedly medical slant.
 There are style guides to follow, word counts to hit, deadlines that can’t be missed, details to be researched and medical reviewers to satisfy.
 Above all, I need to be sure that every piece is informative and useful without sacrificing accuracy and thoughtfulness.

-I’ve written on and off for Healthline for three years now, and it’s good work.
+I’ve written on and off for Healthline for years now, and it’s still good work.
 “Over a short period of time, Jessica [proved] herself to be an indispensable contributor to Healthline.com,” says Elsbeth Riley, Healthline editor.
-“Her excellent writing, thorough research, and overall hard work helped us launch a new content vertical in 2015.
+“Her excellent writing, thorough research, and overall hard work helped us launch a new content vertical.
 Her abilities and knowledge span everything from fitness, pregnancy, to parenthood.
 I would highly recommend her services to any individual or company seeking quality content from a professional and experienced writer.
 We look forward to continuing to work with her!”